Steel-High kids offered 2 free years of college for good grades, staying off drugs

 She’ll need to if she wants to stay in the program.

-“They have to stay off of drugs and alcohol,” Steelton Highspire Jr./Sr. High School principal Sheri Woodall said, “and they have to not become a teenage parent.”
+“They have to stay off of drugs and alcohol,” Steelton-Highspire Junior-Senior High School principal Sheri Woodall said, “and they have to not become a teenage parent.”

 Joe Porter, part of the first-ever graduating class at HACC and now a member of the Steel-High supporting Roller Education Foundation, called the program’s administrators and asked if the district could be part of it, too.